sergejsha/knot/README.md

 `Reducer` is a function that takes the previous `State` and a `Change` as arguments and returns an `Effect`.

-`Effect` is a convenient wrapper class containing a new `State` and an optional `Action` which, when it's present in `Effect`, will be performed.
+`Effect` is a convenient wrapper class containing a new `State` and an optional `Action` which, when is present, will be performed.

 # Why Knot?